AndreyDodonov-EH/netilion-all/docs/AssetApi.md

 Get all possible products of the specified assets

 Returns a list of all possible products for the specified asset.
 You can apply the query parameters listed below to get a filtered list.
 Parameters supporting translation: &#x60;&#x60;&#x60;name, description&#x60;&#x60;&#x60;.
-To get a translations set Accept-Language.
+To get a translation set Accept-Language.
 Possible include values: &#x60;&#x60;&#x60;status, tenant, parent, manufacturer, pictures, categories, categories.parent&#x60;&#x60;&#x60;

 ### Example
 ```javascript